PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 <hr>

-This is the brand new wired controller setup that is much easier to do than the old AVR8 ones using Arduino or Teensy.
-This is the recommended controller for new and existing users alike as it is the only easiest to setup wired controller.
+The ESP32-S3 is by far the easiest wired controller setup for the simple reason that it has 2 USB ports.
+Given that wired controllers are the most reliable setups, the ESP32-S3 has become the go-to controller for automation.

 If you are setting up a wired controller setup for the first time, we recommend this option.